 Customers contract directly with a developer for a specific renewable project and subscribe to a portion of the project’s output corresponding to all or a portion of the customer’s energy needs.
 This contract is referred to as the Customer Developer Agreement (CDA), SCE is not a party to this contract and each CDA is bilaterally negotiated between the customer and the developer.

 Eligible once customers are enrolled, they will receive a bill credit on their SCE energy statement.
-For more information regarding rates in effect, please review SCE’s Advice Letter 4193-E Bill credits are subject to change at any time, including after a customer enrolls.
+For more information regarding rates in effect, please review SCE’s Advice Letter 4736-E and Advice Letter 4736-E-A. Bill credits are subject to change at any time, including after a customer enrolls.

 The California Public Utilities Commission (Commission) has ruled that it is essential that participants in the Community Renewables program be protected and that utility customers do not bear the cost of any securities litigation associated with a securities claim related to the Community Renewables program.
 Therefore, the Commission requires each developer and project to comply with securities laws.
 Accordingly, SCE makes no representation or warranty regarding whether a Community Renewable project or its developer are in compliance with securities laws, and that customers and participants in the Community Renewables program are solely responsible for ensuring that they and the Community Renewable developer are in compliance with all securities laws.